AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/README.md

 4. Modify the `homepage` value in `package.json` to reflect the path (after the hostname) at which it will be deployed
    a.
 For example, if deploying to https://my-server/pain-mgmt-summary/, the `homepage` value should be `"http://localhost:8000/pain-mgmt-summary"` (note that the hostname need not match)
    b.
 If deploying to the root of the domain, you can leave `homepage` as `"."`
-5. Modify the `client_id` in `public/launch-context.json` to match the unique client ID you registered with the EHR from which this app will be launched
+5. Modify the `clientId` in `public/launch-context.json` to match the unique client ID you registered with the EHR from which this app will be launched
 6. NOTE: The launch context contains `"completeInTarget": true`.
 This is needed if you are running in an environment that initializes the app in a separate window (such as the public SMART sandbox).
 It can be safely removed in other cases.
 7. If you've set up an analytics endpoint (see below), set the `analytics_endpoint` and `x_api_key` in `public/config.json`
 8. If you'll be launching the app from an Epic EHR, modify `.env` to set `REACT_APP_EPIC_SUPPORTED_QUERIES` to `true`